 The real win in divorce is more of a judo move.
-Waring parties are prevented from hurting each other and the negotiations happen with as little bloodshed as possible.
+Warring parties are prevented from hurting each other and the negotiations happen with as little bloodshed as possible.
 So it’s not so much a win as a neutralizing the other person’s anger, entitlement, and narcissism while protecting yourself and your kids.
 I know that sounds harsh, but the elements of rage and victimization are present in any relationship.
 Divorce just makes the relationship a lot harder.
 But divorce does not end the relationship if you have kids.

-Strategy One: Never respond to anger or frustration in-kind.
+Divorce Strategy One: Never respond to anger or frustration in-kind.
 Ever.
 Just don’t do it.
 It might feel good to unload a good blast from the furnace, but do it to a therapist or a friend, not to your ex.
 Any temporary victory you would feel in belittling, or showing your ex-partner for their trivial issues, is lost in the frustration that will then be spread around to your kids.
 A swipe at your ex is a swipe at your kids’ happiness too.
 Do not do it.

-Strategy Two: Come to an agreement around money and then stick to it.
+Divorce Strategy Two: Come to an agreement around money and then stick to it.
 Be open if you are having financial trouble.
 And if you are co-parents, take turns providing the expenses of your kids upbringing.
 That’s not how legal divorce happens in the US.
 Here, the woman gets primary custody and a fat paycheck about 80% of the time.
 And the man, if he chooses to fight, must be prepared to prove his worthiness.
 Until the laws are changed, live within them.
 Negotiate your deal, then get out.
 Lawyers will take more money than you can ever provide to your kids.
 Give it to your kids.

-Strategy Three: If you want 50/50 parenting ask for it.
+Divorce Strategy Three: If you want 50/50 parenting ask for it.
 If it’s worth going to war for, then fight for it.
 I opted for the cooperative divorce and then accepted the 65-35 split offered.
 It was a bad deal.
 It was not how we entered the agreement to have kids, but it’s what the ex wanted.
 So she knew she could get it if we went to court.
 If you are doing a collaborative divorce “What she would get in court” is NEVER the right response to a 50/50 request.

-Strategy Four: Deal with your own shit on your own time.
+Divorce Strategy Four: Deal with your own shit on your own time.
 Your kids do not need to be therapists, confidants, or friends during your divorce.
 They need to be kids.
 The more you can do to take your issues outside, the better the relationship will be with them and your ex.
 Never talk bad about you ex.
-You can say “she does things I don’t agree with,” but her decisions cannot be challenged in-front of your kids.
+You can say “she does things I don’t agree with,” but her decisions cannot be challenged in front of your kids.
 They are not a sounding board.

-Strategy Five: Find engaging activities that you love to do with your kids.
-This is hard one as your kids get older.
+Divorce Strategy Five: Find engaging activities that you love to do with your kids.
+This is a hard one as your kids get older.
 But your efforts will pay off with huge dividends: their conversation.
 My son recently discovered playing cards, so I play with him.
 And he beats my ass.
 Cool.
 But the real winner is me.
-During the game play, I am just a friend, I am just his dad, I am just an opponent in a game of cards.
+During the gameplay, I am just a friend, I am just his dad, I am just an opponent in a game of cards.
 He talks about all kinds of stuff while we’re playing cards.
 I’m still looking for the “activity” with my daughter that doesn’t involve shopping at the mall.

-Strategy Six: Move on with your life.
+Divorce Strategy Six: Move on with your life.
 Too many divorced parents stay in “divorced parent” mode for too long.
 Get to the business of healing yourself.
-Certainly stay alone until you’ve worked through some the issues that landed you in the divorce court.
+Certainly, stay alone until you’ve worked through some of the issues that landed you in the divorce court.
 (Yes, they were on both sides of the aisle.)
 And then move along back into the mystery that is modern dating.
 Try it all.
 What do you have to lose?

-Strategy Seven: Get good at doing what you love.
+Divorce Strategy Seven: Get good at doing what you love.
 I love tennis and playing music.
 So I started taking weekend workout sessions.
 And I reconnected with some friends and started playing music again.
 Then when you begin to meet interesting people you’ve got a few things to start with.
 First dates are a lot more interesting if they involve walking around the lake or hitting a few tennis balls.
 Bars and coffee shops are not our natural habitat.